assyrianic/Tagha/README.md

+# PLEASE USE THE REGISTER BRANCH, '_SCRIPT_'IS DEPRECATED.
+This is here to show the original code that led to the development of the Register branch.

 # Tagha Virtual Machine
 "tagha" is Aramaic for "crown".
 Tagha is a **WIP** minimal yet complex stack-based virtual machine and scripting engine, written in C, designed to run C compiled as tagha scripts.
 Why is it named "crown"?
 Because C is king in the programming world :P